zdefne-usgs/ocean-iso-metadata/README.md

 [Wiki](https://github.com/zdefne-usgs/ocean-iso-metadata/wiki/Home)
 ===
-For more information and resources see the [Resources page](https://github.com/zdefne-usgs/ocean-iso-metadata/wiki/Resources).
+See the [Wiki page](https://github.com/zdefne-usgs/ocean-iso-metadata/wiki/Home) for more information and the [Resources page](https://github.com/zdefne-usgs/ocean-iso-metadata/wiki/Resources) for additional reosurces and references.